dataspread/spreadsheet-benchmark/README.md

 While spreadsheet systems have continued to support increasingly large datasets, they are prone to [hanging and freezing while performing computations even on much smaller ones](https://people.eecs.berkeley.edu/~adityagp/papers/dataspread-reddit.pdf).

-We developed an exhaustive benchmark, SpreadScale, to evaluate the performance of spreadsheet systems.
+We developed an exhaustive benchmark, _SpreadScale_, to evaluate the performance of spreadsheet systems.

-Our SpreadScale benchmark
+Our _SpreadScale_ benchmark
 * measures the scalability of spreadsheet systems for a range of canonical spreadsheet operations, and
 * investigates how a spreadsheet system stores data and whether it adopts optimizations to speed up computation.